XPath-Next/XPath-Next/spec.md

 ## Namespaces
 The module defined by this document defines functions and errors in the namespace [https://xmlprague.cz/ns/fnext](https://xmlprague.cz/ns/fnext).
 In this document, the **fnext** prefix is bound to this namespace URI.
 We will also use the following prefixes
 * *xpath1* to reference last XPath 1.x Specification (https://www.w3.org/TR/xpath-10/)
 * *xpath2* to reference last XPath 2.x Specification (https://www.w3.org/TR/xpath-20/)
-* *xpath3* to reference last XPath 3.x specification (https://www.w3.org/TR/xpath-3/)
+* *xpath3* to reference last XPath 3.x Specification (https://www.w3.org/TR/xpath-3/)
-* *xpath4* to reference last XPath 4.x specification (https://qt4cg.org/specifications/xquery-40/xpath-40.html)
+* *xpath4* to reference last XPath 4.x Specification (https://qt4cg.org/specifications/xquery-40/xpath-40.html)

 ## Type definition

 Being able to define types and being able to reuse them is a key component